Essay 18 – The best way to improve public health

 Model Answer 1:

-Public health, which often determines how happy and productive citizens in a country are, is a concern for the people and administration alike around the world.
+Public health, which often determines how happy and productive citizens in a country are, is a concern for people and administrations alike around the world.
 However, when it comes to measures of its improvements, opinions vary.
 I believe improved sports facilities have a correlation with better health for the general public but other measures should be fed into the system.

 To begin with, sports facilities and amusement amenities naturally encourage people to use those facilities and thus increase the hours they spend doing exercise or physical exertion.
 A park or a gymnasium full of people talks in favour of this argument.
 If the authority builds more health clubs, sports fields and parks, thousands more would start using those.
 Moreover, sports reduce the risk of obesity and heart diseases and increasing the number of sports centres in local communities can help community members lead an active life and thus prevent deadly diseases.